gerbera/gerbera/doc/config-import.rst

    :type: :confval:`String`
    :required: false
    :default: ``Default``
-.. versionremoved:: HEAD Migrate your configuration to use :ref:`import-function`.
+.. versionremoved:: 3.0.0 Migrate your configuration to use :ref:`import-function`.

 .. confval:: image-layout
    :type: :confval:`String`
    :required: false
    :default: ``Default``
-.. versionremoved:: HEAD Migrate your configuration to use :ref:`import-function`.
+.. versionremoved:: 3.0.0 Migrate your configuration to use :ref:`import-function`.

 The virtual layout can be adjusted using an import script which is defined as follows: